baligaarun/testToDo/README.md

 Maven - 3.8.5

-IDE - Eclipse IDE 2022-23 (not mandatory for execution)
+IDE - Eclipse IDE 2022-23 (IDE not mandatory for execution)

 Browsers - Chrome (tested with version 101.0 64-Bit).